Vixingo/Jolly/README.md

 CREATE POLICY "Users can view own profile" ON users FOR SELECT USING (auth.uid() = id);
 CREATE POLICY "Users can update own profile" ON users FOR UPDATE USING (auth.uid() = id);

+-- Admin policies for user management
+CREATE POLICY "Admins can view all users" ON users FOR SELECT USING ( EXISTS (SELECT 1 FROM users WHERE id = auth.uid() AND role = 'admin') );
+CREATE POLICY "Admins can insert users" ON users FOR INSERT WITH CHECK ( EXISTS (SELECT 1 FROM users WHERE id = auth.uid() AND role = 'admin') );
+CREATE POLICY "Admins can update users" ON users FOR UPDATE USING ( EXISTS (SELECT 1 FROM users WHERE id = auth.uid() AND role = 'admin') );
+CREATE POLICY "Admins can delete users" ON users FOR DELETE USING ( EXISTS (SELECT 1 FROM users WHERE id = auth.uid() AND role = 'admin') );

 CREATE POLICY "Products are viewable by everyone" ON products FOR SELECT USING (true);
 CREATE POLICY "Only admins can modify products" ON products FOR ALL USING ( EXISTS (SELECT 1 FROM users WHERE id = auth.uid() AND role = 'admin')